Oysters are a salty and sweet delicacy (if you chew them). But after you're done slurping them down, what do you do with the shells?

 "It's remarkable," Madeline Wachtel, Billion Oyster Project's director of Strategic Projects, told NPR.
 "Using the calcium carbonate in the water, oysters build their own shells."

 Now, oyster lovers are probably thinking, "Oh, my, yes.
 Bring me those oysters."
 But these oysters aren't for eating.
-Provided the waters of New York Harbor are warm enough, they are placed in a cage or a shellfish bag and placed in the harbor.
+Provided the waters of New York Harbor are warm enough, they are housed in a cage or a shellfish bag and placed in the harbor.
 The structures provide a stable area for the oysters to join together and start saving the harbor.

 An immediate impact